ysrckr/todo-app_react_golang/README.md

 ## Backend

-Backend build with Go, Fiber and MongoDB.
+Backend build with Go, Fiber.

+## Database

+Database build with MongoDB runing on Docker continer.